 Oreland C. Joe, Sr., is renowned throughout the world for his sculptures.
 His work is held in private, corporate, and museum collections.
 Joe is a native New Mexican and is of Dine’ (Navajo) and Ute descent.
-Studying European art and culture and seeing artistic works of the masters in Greek, Roman, Renaissance, and Baroque periods, were life-changing experiences.
+Studying European art and culture and seeing artistic works of the masters in Greek, Roman, Renaissance, and Baroque periods were life-changing experiences.
 Joe was the first Native American member of Cowboy Artists of America.
-In 1996, he was commissioned by the Ponca City Native American Foundation to produce a 22-foot sculpture of Chief Standing Bear.
-In 1999, the Gilcrease Museum honored him with a retrospective showing at the Gilcrease Rendezvous.
+Joe was commisioned to create monuments for the Ponca City Native American Foundation and the Southern Ute Tribe in Ignacio, CO and created a 9-foot bronze sculpture of a traditional dancer on display at the New Mexico State Capitol.